NeverMendel/leetcode-export/README.md

 # LeetCode Export

-Python script and Docker image to export your LeetCode solutions.
+Python script and Docker image to export your LeetCode submissions.

 ## DISCLAIMER